 Home data consumption is growing – fast

 Ultra-fast 200Mbps fibre broadband is becoming the norm for bandwidth hungry families.
-And with gigabit speeds on the horizon – and actually already a reality for some – there’s no signs of a slow down in this exponential grow.
+And with gigabit speeds on the horizon – already a reality for some – there’s no signs of a slow down in this growth.

 Failing to make best use of fast home broadband is money wasted